3 Healthy Recipes for St. Patrick's Day

 - 1 pound Yukon Gold potatoes, cut into wedges

 - ¾ pound broccoli crowns, chopped (4 cups)

 - Freshly ground pepper, to taste

 Bring 1-inch of water to a boil in a large pot.
 Place potatoes in a steamer basket and steam for 10 minutes.
-Place broccoli on top, cover and steam until the potatoes and broccoli are tender, 6 to 8 minutes more.
+Place broccoli on top, cover and steam until the potatoes and broccoli are tender, six to eight minutes more.
 Transfer the broccoli to a large bowl and coarsely mash with a potato masher.
 Add the potatoes, cheese, milk, salt and pepper and continue mashing to desired consistency.
 Serve immediately.
-The recipe makes six two-thirds cup servings.
+The recipe makes six 2/3-cup servings.
 Calories: 135.

 Source: Eating Well

 Try this instead of a minty green -- but calorie- and fat-laden -- milkshake.